ifm/developerportal/_sources/o3r-utilities/extrinsic_calibration/checkerboard_static_camera_calibration/README.md.txt

 In this calibration routine, the camera and checkerboard can not be moved/disturbed during the calibration process.
 Before proceeding to perform the calibration process we assume that the user

-- already has connected the camera head to the VPU.
+- has already connected the camera head to the VPU.
 - changed the PORT state from "CONF" to "RUN".
-- able to receive the 3D Data because this routine uses only the amplitude image/reflectivity image for the calibration.
+- is able to receive the 3D Data because this routine uses only the amplitude image/reflectivity image for the calibration.
-- not running the ifmVisionAssistant in parallel.
+- is not running the ifmVisionAssistant in parallel.
 - knows the exact position of a robot coordinate system.

 ## Procedure